Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 When performing a search that includes a wildcard character, it is best to wrap your search term in double quotation marks.
 This ensures all metadata and content are searched.

-### Search for conjunctions
+## Search for conjunctions

 TODO

-### Search for disjunctions
+## Search for disjunctions

-Single terms, phrases, and so on can be combined using `OR` in upper, lower, or mixed case.
+Single terms, and phrases can be combined using `OR` in upper, lower, or mixed case.

 The `OR` operator is interpreted as "at least one is required, more than one or all can be returned".